 - Speech-Language Pathologist: Teaching

-As of September 2015, candidates applying for initial licensure in Illinois are required to take and pass the edTPA.
+Candidates applying for initial licensure in Illinois are required to take and pass the edTPA.
 This is an evidence-based assessment of teacher effectiveness.
 During this process, teacher candidates will submit their student-teaching portfolios for assessment.

 Apply for your Illinois Teacher Certification